Shradha4Ridhi/study-tracker-app/README.md

 - completed 2 features:
 - subject wise time tracking
 - pomodoro timer
-- many students have the habit of using pomodoro method to study as it's more effective for them
+- many students have the habit of using pomodoro method to study as it's more effective for them.
 -----------------------
 ### 16-01-2026
 Project Progress:
-- completed the last 2 features of one of the core feature ( Study and Time management)
+- completed the last 2 features of one of the core feature. ( Study and Time management)
-- Worked on study streak Tracker and consistency tracker
+- Worked on study streak Tracker and consistency tracker.
 - anything you do, consistency is the key, I feel that this is an efficient feature that should be in a study tracker app.
 -----------------------